-It should be noted that the baud rate generated by the baud rate generator may not be just what the user needs, which may be biased.
+It should be noted that the bit rate generated by the baud rate generator may not exactly generate the baud rate required by the user, and there may be a deviation.
 In addition to taking the value as close as possible, a way to reduce the deviation can also be to increase the HB clock.
-For example, if you set the baud rate to 115200bps, the value of USARTDIV is set to 39.0625, which will give you a baud rate of exactly 115200bps at the highest frequency, but if you need a baud rate of 921600bps, the calculated USARTDIV is 4.88, but the closest value filled in USART_BRR is actually only 4.875, the actual baud rate is 923076bps, which is 0.16% error.
+For example, if you set the baud rate to 115200bps, the value of USARTDIV is set to 39.0625, which will give you a baud rate of exactly 115200bps at the highest frequency, but if you need a baud rate of 921600bps, the calculated USARTDIV is 4.88, but the closest value filled in USART\BRR is actually only 4.875, the actual baud rate is 923076bps, which is 0.16% error.